camunda/camunda-docs/docs/components/connectors/use-connectors/index.md

 #### HTTP errors to fail job

-Using the [REST Connector](/components/connectors/protocol/rest.md), you can handle HTTP errors directly in your business process model by setting a Header named `errorExpression` with the following value:
+Using the [REST Connector](/components/connectors/protocol/rest.md), you can handle HTTP errors directly in your business process model by setting a header named `errorExpression` with the following value:

 ```feel
 if error.code = "404" then